 All three types of asparagus are available in spring, but their differences go far beyond just the color of the stalks.
 White and green asparagus differences include the texture, the flavor, the proper preparation, and perhaps the biggest difference of all, the growing method.

 Purple asparagus comes from certain varieties of asparagus, but the difference between white vs. green asparagus is in its growing method.
 Simply put, white asparagus is grown underground.
-Farmers piled a thick mound of dirt over the white asparagus or cover it with black plastic to ensure that not a single ray of sunlight hits the spears, a process known as etiolation.
+Farmers pile a thick mound of dirt over the white asparagus or cover it with black plastic to ensure that not a single ray of sunlight hits the spears, a process that is known as etiolation.
 Therefore, the white asparagus is not exposed to sunlight and doesn't produce chlorophyll.
 The verdant asparagus pokes through the dirt as it grows, soaking up the sun and producing chlorophyll, which is what turns the vegetable green.

 Green asparagus is a bit grassy in flavor, while white asparagus is mild and slightly bitter.
 Purple asparagus is a bit nuttier and sweeter because it has about 20 percent more sugar in its stalks.
 While the stalks are purple on the outside, the interior of the asparagus is the same as a green spear.